 Most of the ingredients that go into homemade blue cheese dressing are pantry staples: sour cream, mayonnaise, fresh garlic, fresh lemon juice, garlic powder, Worcestershire sauce, and black pepper.

-One item I usually don't have on hand is fresh buttermilk.
-Instead, I keep Bob's Red Mill Sweet Cream Buttermilk Powder on hand.
+Buttermilk powder: One item I usually don't have on hand is fresh buttermilk.
+Instead, I keep buttermilk powder in my pantry.
 It reconstitutes well and is pantry safe.
-Just replace the buttermilk in a recipe with an equal amount of water (1 cup buttermilk = 1 cup water plus 2 tablespoons buttermilk powder).

 How to make blue cheese dressing